 Hamas has suffered a series of blows, each intended to be decisive in the elimination of the movement.
 However, providence, thanks to its commitment to the true path Allah had taught to humanity, and Hamas's reliance on Islamic teachings and ideas, meant that it was firmly established in the hearts of stout men who were willing to sacrifice everything for the noble goals Hamas was founded to serve.
-It meant that the masses rallied behind these men who sacrificed all and took the path to martyrdom, beginning with the founder Sheikh Ahmad Yasin and not ending with leaders such as 'Abdul 'Aziz Rantisi, Isma'il Abu Shanab, Ibrahim Maqadmeh, Salah Shehadeh, Jamal Mansur, Jamal Salim, Salah Darwazah and many others.
-There are also many strengths that led to
+It meant that the masses rallied behind these men who sacrificed all and took the path to martyrdom, beginning with the founder Sheikh Ahmad Yasin and not ending with leaders such as 'Abdul 'Aziz al-Rantisi, Isma'il Abu Shanab, Ibrahim Maqadmeh, Salah Shehadeh, Jamal Mansur, Jamal Salim, Salah Darwazah and many others.
+There are also many strengths that led to Hamas's steady growth, including the justice of the cause for which it was founded, namely the Palestinian issue with all its components.
+Furthermore, Hamas's leaders and cadres have shown exceptional loyalty and dedication in defending this cause and sacrificing themselves for its sake.

-1 This is the text of interviews conducted via e-mail by Mohsen Muhammad Saleh from Beirut, Lebanon, with Isma'il Haniyyah in Gaza, Palestine.
+\ This is the text of interviews conducted via e-mail by Mohsen Mohammad Saleh from Beirut, Lebanon, with Isma'il Haniyyah in Gaza, Palestine.
 Correspondence began on 19/12/2013, and the text was approved by Mr. Haniyyah on 11/3/2014.
 The questions and answers were placed here in the form of titles to facilitate the readability of the text.
-This paper was published in the Arabic Version of the Book: Islamic Resistance Movement-Hamas: Studies of Thought and Experience (pp. 479-493), edited by Dr. Mohsen Mohammad Saleh.
-Al-Zaytouna Centre for Studies & Consultations published the Arabic version in 2014, and the English version will be published soon.